LukeTHardy/dark-skies/README.md

 ![Dark Skies website header](/banner.png)
 ## Concept

 Dark Skies is a localized directory for stargazing locations, connecting users with verified dark sky reserves in their area.
-The app uses multiple web API's to provide useful information including travel directions, local weather, and satellite flyovers.
-Users can find the nearest spots, see how to get there, and what to expect (primarily in Tennessee and its surrounding states, as the database is still growing :)
+The app uses multiple web API's, along with the user's location, to provide useful information including travel directions, local weather, and satellite flyovers.
+Users can find the nearest spots, see how to get there, and what to expect (primarily in Tennessee and surrounding states, as the database is still growing :)

 ## Features